 9. Ask for Reviews for Products Purchased

-Whenever a customer buys a product, send them a thank you message and then a series of follow-up messages.
-One of these can be a request for a product review, after giving them enough time to try and use your product or service.
-The form they fill out for the review will also ask for more information about them that you can use for further targeted marketing.
+Whenever a customer buys a product, send them a thank you message and a series of follow-up messages.
+One of these can be a request for a product review after giving them enough time to try and use your product or service.
+The form they fill out for the review will also ask for more information about them.
+You can use this for further targeted marketing.

 Even though most consumers are savvy enough to realize that a lot of email marketing is automated today, they still respond better to more personalization than less.
-Therefore, if you want to compete with others it’s imperative that you use your software to its fullest potential by using as much personalization as it’s capable of.
+Therefore, if you want to compete with others it is imperative that you use your software to its fullest potential by using as much personalization as it is capable of.